aulonvishesella/Aphasia-App-Unity/README.md

 # What I learnt

--> Writing scripts in C# for:
+-> Writing scripts in C#:
-* Speech Recogniton (mainly when a user wishes to practice a word)
+* For speech recogniton (mainly when a user wishes to practice a word)
-* Avatar Animations
+* For avatar animations
-* Audio (to play,add,delete and mute audio)
+* To play,add,delete and mute audio
-* Levels (proceed to a level and backtrack to previous level)
+* For different levels; can proceed to a level as well as backtrack to previous levels
-* Score Tracking (local storage)
+* To track scores.
+Stored Locally.
-* The ability to allow users to interact with different avatars in the world
+* To allow users to interact with different avatars in the world
-* Avatar movement
+* For avatar movement
-* GUI screen transitions
+* To allow the user to transition to different GUI screens

 -> Design:
 * Level Design